insolite-dev/hidable/README.md

 As case of usage, we should have one scrollable widget (SingleChildScrollView, ListView etc) and one static located widget (AppBar, BottomNavBar etc) which'd be wrapped with `Hidable` widget.

-So, `scrollController` which we created before must be given to the scrollable widget and static located hidable widget.
+So, `scrollController` which we created before must be given to each one (scrollable widget and static located hidable widget).

 #### Scrollable widget
 ```dart